-The boat looked good for a 10-year-old boat.
+The 24' Limestone looked good for a 10-year-old boat.
 The color was pretty uniform; but not as dark or as vibrant as it used to be.
 Shine was good; but not spectacular.
 There was more variation in color on the port side due to the sun.

 A dime-sized spot of Glidecoat was put on the applicator and was applied to approximately 2' x 2' sections.
 Making sure the surface was completely covered and overlapping previous sections.
 You could see Glidecoat being absorbed into the gel coat.
-Following up behind the person applying Glidecoat was a person wiping and polishing with a micro-fiber towel.
+Following up behind the person applying Glidecoat was a person wiping and polishing the boat gel coat with a micro-fiber towel.

 After the first coat was applied, the hull overall looked better.
 The color was more uniform, especially on the starboard side.
 There was still a noticeable variation on the port side.
 The depth and brilliance of the color were better.

 The second application of Glidecoat was applied using the same process as before.
 One person applying and a second person following behind.
 You could see Glidecoat absorbing into the gel coat.

 Wow.
 What a difference.
 Immediately noticeable.
 Instant smile and wide eyes all around.
 The color on the port side, the side in the sun, was uniform.
 The color was darker and deeper.
 The gloss, depth of shine was remarkably better than the first coat.
 The more you looked at the boat, the bigger the smile.